resources / blog /

 • Everything extended warranties cover, with an added layer for all those “life happens” moments.

 Of course, all this only helps if your phone actually makes it home.
-And that’s where the stakes get higher than most people think, especially during the holiday season.

 Have you ever opened your door expecting your package, only to find a dented box?
 And the worst one, when the tracking says “Delivered,” but there is nothing outside at all?